-In a victory for consumers, the Illinois General Assembly has unanimously passed one of the nation’s toughest consumer protection laws to fight rip-offs peddled by alternative electric and gas suppliers.
+In a victory for consumers, the Illinois General Assembly has unanimously passed and the governor has signed one of the nation’s toughest consumer-protection laws to fight rip-offs peddled by alternative electric and gas suppliers.

 At the end of May, the Illinois General Assembly unanimously passed the Home Energy Affordability and Transparency (HEAT) Act.
-CUB is hopeful Gov. J.B.
-Pritzker will sign the bill into law.
+Gov. J.B.
+Pritzker signed the bill in August.
 In a statement, CUB praised Attorney General Kwame Raoul for leading the charge in favor of the “historic consumer protections from scams, rip-offs and bad deals peddled by alternative electric and gas suppliers.”

 The bill is scheduled to take effect in January.
 Here’s a rundown of what the HEAT Act (Senate Bill 651) does:

 Consumer protection: It would stop alternative suppliers from automatically renewing a contract from a fixed rate to a variable rate (a rate that changes monthly), and then jacking up the price.

 Explanation: CUB hears a lot of complaints from consumers who were lured into what they thought was a good deal–typically a relatively low fixed rate–only to see their bills skyrocket after that introductory price ended.
 The HEAT Act would require alternative suppliers to get a customer signature, either electronic or in writing, specifically for contracts to renew from a fixed rate to a variable rate.